itamar-mizrahi/mirrorBreakLazer/README.md

 # mirrorBreakLazer
 A game using html, css,  vanilla js( canvas)

-link to the game in the title above
+link to the game here https://mirrorbreaklazer.netlify.app/